philipturner/transimpedance-amplifier/README.md

 I will collect data about the (apparent) resistances of the voltage dividers throughout the repair process.
 I will repair the messed up solder joint at the GND pin of the 1 kΩ potentiometer, ensuring no anomalies in the multimeter readings.
 I thought the broken AD8615 was acting as a parallel resistor, but I could be mistaken.

+Update: I had to set the soldering iron to 400°C to rework that troublesome pin nicely.
+I removed most of the solder volume, but the small amount remaining forms a solid connection to GND.
+The anomalous measurement suggesting correct trimpot resistances (570 Ω) could be contact resistance.
+I am now getting numbers in that range, but when I press harder, it returns to 166 Ω.

 | Identifier | Description |
 | ---------- | ----------- |
 | V+ High    | High side of the 1 kΩ trimpot, connects to +5 V |